pnp/sp-dev-solutions/.github/CONTRIBUTING.md

 1. Sign the Contributor License Agreement (see below)
 2. Fork the main repository to your GitHub account
-3. Create a new branch for your fork for the contribution based on dev branch
+3. Create a new branch with a unique name based on the master branch, within your forked repo
-4. Include your changes to your branch
+4. Include your changes in the new branch
 5. Commit your changes using descriptive commit message - These are used to track changes on the repositories for monthly communications, see [May 2017](https://dev.office.com/blogs/PnP-May-2017-Release) as an example
-6. Create a pull request in your own fork and target 'dev' branch
+6. Create a pull request in your own fork and target 'master' branch
-7. Fill up the provided PR template with the requested details
+7. Fill out the provided PR template with the requested details

 > note.
 Delete the feature specific branch only AFTER your pull request has been processed.